-There are three ways to access the library’s online resources.
-You may click on Off-Campus Login from the navigation list, use a search box, or select the hyperlinked title of any resource.
+There are two ways to access the library’s online resources.
+You use a search box or select the hyperlinked title of any resource.
 You will be prompted for your library login before the resource opens.
-Your library login is the same as your MyPSC.
-See Tech Support for more information.
+Your library login is the same as your myPSC.

 To renew materials, contact the library or access your library account in the Library Catalog.
 To access your library account, you will need to enter your full name and your NUID.